kennethassogba/Demeter/README.md

 # Demeter
 Demeter is a modern deterministic neutron transport solver for reactor simulations.
-The source code project is written in C/C++.

 # Installation